Snow Days: How to Play it Safe

-It’s storming outside, and kids all over the Maritimes are now gazing out their windows at a very tempting sight—fluffy, white snow banks and snow piles growing larger by the hour.
+It’s winter in Atlantic Canada, and kids are now gazing out their windows at a very tempting sight—fluffy, white snow banks and snow piles.
 While snowstorms can be a major inconvenience for adults (think extra shoveling, school closures and traffic jams)…kids see it as a great time to climb, build and slide on mountains of white stuff.
 It’s fantastic see our kids being active and creative outside for hours on end, particularly after being cooped up for hours inside!
 However, it IS important to be aware of the potential hazards of snow play.
 Child Safety Link would like to remind parents and caregivers of the following tips that will help your children to be safe while they are having fun outside in wintery conditions.

 Playing in the snow: snow forts, tunnels and snow banks